kushaldas/johnnycanencrypt/docs/api.rst

                 A dictionary containing subkeys's keyids and fingerprints.

+        .. method:: available_subkeys() -> (bool, bool, bool):

+                Returns a tuple with 3 boolean values as (got_enc, got_sign, got_auth) to tell us which all subkeys are available.
+                The subkeys will not be expired (based on the date of the system) and also not revoked.

 .. class:: KeyType() -> KeyType:

         Enum class to mark if a key is public or private.
 Possible values are **KeyType.PUBLIC** and **KeyType.SECRET**.